2022 LSU Tigers baseball team: Previous season

 The Tigers' season was marked with inconsistency, as the team began the year 15–3 in non-conference play, but then struggled against their early SEC competition, going 1–8 through their first three series.
-The Tigers finished their SEC schedule 12–9 after the rough start, yet went one-and-done in the SEC Tournament after losing their opener to Georgia, going winless in the SEC Tournament for the first time since 2005.
-Still, the Tigers earned a birth in the NCAA Tournament, where they won the Eugene Regional by beating regional host Oregon despite losing their opening game.
+The Tigers finished their SEC schedule 12–9 after the rough start, yet went one-and-done in the SEC tournament after losing their opener to Georgia, going winless in the SEC Tournament for the first time since 2005.
+Still, the Tigers earned a berth in the NCAA tournament, where they won the Eugene Regional by beating regional host Oregon despite losing their opening game.
 After advancing to the Knoxville Super Regional, the Tigers' season ended after losing to No. 3 overall seeded Tennessee in two games.
 The Tigers finished 2021 38–25 overall, 13–17 in the SEC, with a final ranking of 18 in both the USA Today Coaches' and D1 Baseball Polls.